 - Remember that your product will still be much healthier than any commercial option.
 You will be using a much smaller level, you know what all the remaining ingredients are, and you’ve kept it as gentle and natural as possible.

 - When I started my research showed me that Saliguard PCG was the safest preservative to use, it’s paraben-free, certified safe on a global level and compatible with most cosmetic ingredients.
 It’s relatively inexpensive, ready-to-use and very effective against mold, yeast and bacteria.
 Saliguard PCG preservative is available on Amazon and can be used in most personal care products at a dosage of between 0.5% to 1.0% (check packaging to be sure).
-Two other contenders were Liquid Germall Plus which is also available at Amazon and Optiphen, again widely available on Amazon.
+Two other contenders were Optiphen Plus and Liquid Germall Plus, again both from Amazon.

 - You can add preservative during the cool-down phaze of a recipe or to the water element before heating.
 Most preservatives are heat sensitive so if you add the preservative to water before heating always be sure that the temperature does not exceed the recommended level usually around 65C (check the product instructions).